|Update: Commuter Rail back to full service on March 30. For schedules, please visit www.mbta.com/winter/severe_weather/ more >|

 The Red Line track from Harvard to Alewife sits on concrete slabs floating on rubber disks that absorb noise and vibration from trains.
 Years of water infiltration into the tunnel has resulted in corrosion and cracking that must be addressed in order to maintain safe and reliable Red Line service.

-During the weekends of November 17-18, 2012, November 24-25, 2012, December 1-2, 2012, and December 1-2, 2012, MBTA work crews will be removing and replacing corroded concrete slabs as part of a project partially funded by the American Recovery and Reinvestment Act.
+In addition to six 2014 weekends in which some Red Line service is replaced with shuttle bus service, the Floating Slab Project has planned eight to nine additional weekend shuttle bus diversions scheduled each year for 2015, 2016, and 2017.
+These scheduled shuttle bus replacement diversions have been scheduled each year in anticipation of maintaining a state of good repair within the area of the Floating Slab.
+During the course of the Floating Slab Project, MBTA work crews will be removing and replacing corroded concrete slabs as part of a project partially funded by the American Recovery and Reinvestment Act.
 In addition to correcting problems with the floating slab structure, the project will involve the replacement of track and third rail.
 Workers will also address leaks in the tunnel to prevent further deterioration.

 Weekend Bus Replacement

-As a result, buses will replace Red Line trains between Harvard Square and Alewife Stations during four consecutive weekends in November and December as an extension of the previous Floating Slab-related weekend Red Line diversions that took place from November 2011 into March 2012.
+As a result, buses will replace Red Line trains between Harvard Square and Alewife Stations during eight to nine weekends in each year of 2014, 2015, 2016, and 2017.

 For shuttle updates and information, please check Red Line service advisories here.